mkfeuhrer/lld-vending-machine/notes.md

 Questions:

 - Do we need to manage change?
 If coins/notes are available?
+  - No
 - Do we need to maintain purchase history?
+  - Yes and active balances
+- Multiple product support in one transaction?
+  - Yes

 ### Break down into Entities